CircleOfNice/CiRestClientBundle/README.md

 Ok.
 We didn't answer the question yet: What should be the outcome?
 Let's ask some questions:
 - You are developing a Symfony bundle, aren't you?
 - You are aware of the fundamentals of Symfony, aren't you?
-- You know about the Symfony Response Object, chapter 1, page 1, sentence 1?
+- You know about the Symfony Response Object of the --> HTTP FOUNDATION?
 - SO WHY DON't YOU USE IT AT ALL??

 The short story: